delete-files-and-directories-linux

 As expected, in the last example I didn’t have to confirm the deletion of the write-protected file.

-The rm command can be used to delete multiple directories with one command.
+The rm command can delete multiple Linux directories with a single command.

-You can do that specifying them in the rm command and separating them by space:
+You can do that by specifying the directories in the rm command and separating them by space:

 rm -fr testdir1 testdir2 testdir3